rcarver/levels/README.md

 ## Reading a configuration

-Once a configuration has been defined, Env lets you read it.
+Once a configuration has been defined, Env can read it.
 Again, there are several options for reading.
 Consider this simple configuration for the following examples.

 ```ruby
 configure :server,